Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Results and Discussion

 \subsubsection{Influence of BOE wet etching and time coupling}

-The final experimental series investigates the post-treatment with a wet etch using BOE and its effect on the loss tangents.
 Since the TiNmixed films tend to span the range of quality factors expected for TiN111 and TiN200 films, this experiment was conducted exclusively with TiNmixed films.
 The process combinations used were the best-performing combination (LP etch and LT strip) and the worst-performing combination (HP etch and HT strip), as in previous experiments.
-As both native oxides (from silicon and TiN) can be etched with BOE, this processing step affects both the SA and MA interfaces.
-For the MA interface, it is important to note that both the etched sidewall and the top surface are impacted.
-Since this processing step affects all interfaces exposed to air, it is challenging to separate the individual contributions of each interface to the overall losses.
+BOE etches native oxides on Si and TiN, affecting both SA and MA interfaces, including sidewalls and top surfaces.
 The results of the experiment, where resonators made from TiNmixed films were BOE-etched and then the same films were remeasured, are shown in Figure~\ref{fig:delta_BOE}.

 Both samples were cooled down within one day after etching, while an additional sample, etched with HP and stripped with HT, was cooled down approximately two hours after BOE etching (tc).
-Although the two structuring procedures under investigation initially exhibit $\delta_\mathrm{TLS}$ and $\tilde{\delta}_\mathrm{LP}$ values that differ by approximately two orders of magnitude, the same two samples, after BOE etching, converge to the same loss level, regardless of the stripping or etching process used beforehand.
-Time coupling further reduced $\tilde{\delta}_\mathrm{TLS}$ to $9.67\cdot10^{-7}$ and $\tilde{\delta}_\mathrm{LP}$ to $11.04\cdot10^{-7}$.
-This result aligns with the hypothesis described earlier, suggesting that the losses introduced by the HP etch or HT strip processes can be attributed to lossy oxides at the SA and MA interfaces, including oxidation at grain boundaries.
+Although the two structuring procedures under investigation initially exhibit $\delta_\mathrm{TLS}$ and $\tilde{\delta}_\mathrm{LP}$ values that differ by approximately two orders of magnitude, they converge to the same loss level after BOE etching.
+Time coupling further reduced $\tilde{\delta}_\mathrm{TLS}$ to $9.67\cdot10^{-7}$ and $\tilde{\delta}_\mathrm{LP}$ to $11.04\cdot10^{-7}$. \\ This result aligns with the suggestion that the losses introduced by etching and stripping can be attributed to lossy oxides at the SA and MA interfaces, including oxidation at grain boundaries.
 The small difference observed between the 2-hour and 24-hour delays after BOE treatment indicates that reoxidation at room temperature saturates quickly.
-No substantial additional oxide growth occurs between 2 and 24 hours after BOE treatment.
-Additional oxide growth can mainly be achieved through heating in an oxygen-containing atmosphere or oxygen plasma treatment, as it occurs during the LT resist stripping and, to a much greater extent, during the HT resist stripping.
+Interestingly, the oxide resulting from the LT strip has only slightly more loss compared to the BOE treated sample, while being exposed to water vapor plasma.